-- local knowledge of the frequency and extent of local damages - local knowledge of project priorities, based on frequency and severity of damages - local knowledge of the benefits that could result from the projects vs. the assumed costs of - the projects - local knowledge of the weather, the geography and topography of the community - technical and financial abilities of their respective communities to address hazards and mitigate the impacts of hazards.
+- local knowledge of the frequency and extent of local damages as reported in the LCHMP Risk Assessment - local knowledge of project priorities, based on frequency and severity of damages - local knowledge of the benefits that could result from the projects vs. the assumed costs of the projects - local knowledge of the weather, the geography and topography of the community - technical and financial abilities of their respective communities to address hazards and mitigate the impacts of hazards.

 Use of a cost-benefit analysis.

 Since most Lincoln County communities have tight budget constraints, in virtually all cases involving expenditure of local funds, there will be a very rigorous, line-by-line analysis of cost effectiveness during the budget review process and public discussion.
 This review is at least equal to a formal benefit-cost calculation because each expenditure item will be carefully scrutinized rather than simply being plugged into a formula.
+Information on damages from historic natural disasters (Element B2) and potential loss models (Element B3) provided in the LCHMP form the basis and increases the scope of cost-benefit reviews completed by participating jurisdictions.
 For purposes of grant applications, however, MEMA and the County EMA have made it clear to local officials that a formal cost benefit analysis will have to be prepared when they apply for mitigation funding.